SSG-DRD-IOT/intel_retail_workshop/Remote_Management/RemoteMgmtWithMeshCentral.md

 ## Step 2: Create Mesh Agent

-Goto MyAccount tab > Administrative Meshes > New
+Goto MyAccount tab > Device Groups > New

-In the Create new mesh popup, provide mesh name and password
+In the Create new device group popup, provide name and type.

-Check mark all the options and click create mesh
+Choose the "Manage using a software agent" option for type.

+Provide description if needed and click OK.

 ![](images/mesh1.png)

 ## Step 3: Test & install the created Mesh
-Goto MyAccount tab and click the newly created mesh.
+Goto MyAccount tab and click the newly created device group.

 Have a look on Web Authorizations.

-Click on Install
+Click on Install.

-Download **Window Mesh Agent** and **Mesh Policy File**
+Download Window Mesh Agent according to the OS specifcations of your system.

 Run the downloaded Mesh Agent as Administrator to install it.